Rakeela/dragora-notes/2022-10-30-Two-Hundred-and-Sixty-Eighth.md

 There's an existential trust involved in recording one's mind accurately.
 I don't have enough of it yet.
 There's stuff I'm concealing from this record.
 I wonder if I'll get to that level of trust.

 ---
+Oh my god, what am I thinking, fasting near Halloween?
+I should be eating candy!

+---
 Back to [[day-post-archive]]